A user token is a signed JWT token that contains:

 kubectl get secret admin-user-token -n kong-mesh-system --template={{.data.value}} | base64 -d

-Expose Kong Mesh CP to be accessible from your machine
+- Expose the Kong Mesh control plane to make it accessible from your machine using one of the following methods:

-(for example Kong Ingress Controller) and protect it with TLS
+Ingress (for example Kong Ingress Controller) and protect it with TLS.

 kumactl config control-planes add \